jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/index.md

 ---
 tags: []
+title: index
-title: Dangerous Magic and Aywin Magleth date created: Friday, July 4th 2025, 12:54:30 pm date modified: Tuesday, July 15th 2025, 10:55:43 am
+date created: Friday, July 4th 2025, 12:54:30 pm
+date modified: Tuesday, July 15th 2025, 11:02:32 am
 ---

-Welcome to the **Dangerous Magic and Aywin Magleth** campaign - a D&D adventure chronicling the journeys of our intrepid party across the continent of [[Jealeon|Jealeon]] and beyond.
+Welcome to the **Dangerous Magic and Aywin Magleth** campaign - a D&D adventure chronicling the journeys of our intrepid party across the continent of [[Places/Continents/Jealeon/index|Jealeon]] and beyond.

 ## 🎭 The Party